paolabiocchi/Yeast_Project/README.md

 ├── data/                                   # Contains data files
 │ ├── Proteome_1011/                        # Contains all the fasta files corresponding to all yeasts' genotypes of each protein
 │ ├── copy_number_variation_dataset.csv     # Contains all the copy number variations for all yeasts
-│ ├── extended_mutations_[phenotype].csv    # Contains all the specific mutations for all yeasts
+│ ├── extended_mutations_{phenotype}.csv    # Contains all the specific mutations for all yeasts
 │ ├── Finalset_223phenotypes_1011.tab       # Contains all the phenotypes for all yeasts
 │ ├── genesMatrix_CopyNumber.csv            # Contains all the copy number variations for all yeasts, as a table │ ├── mutations_dataset.csv                 # Contains all the mutations for all yeasts, as a list │ ├── phenotype_dataset.csv                 # Contains all the phenotypes for all yeasts, for easir label??
-│ ├── X_matrix_[phenotype].csv              # Contains all the specific mutations and copy number variations for all yeasts │ ├── y_[phenotype].csv                     # Contains the phenotype of interest for all yeasts ├── extract_data/                                       # To extract data of our interest │ ├── extract_data_mutations.ipynb                      # To extract the matrix of mutations and y_[phenotype]
+│ ├── X_matrix_{phenotype}.csv              # Contains all the specific mutations and copy number variations for all yeasts │ ├── y_{phenotype}.csv                     # Contains the phenotype of interest for all yeasts ├── extract_data/                                       # To extract data of our interest │ ├── extract_data_mutations.ipynb                      # To extract the matrix of mutations and y_{phenotype}
 │ ├── extract_data_proteins.ipynb                       # To extract the matrix of proteins mutated
 │ ├── extract_mutations_from_important_proteins.ipynb   # To extract the matrix of mutations from the important proteins │ ├── extract_proteins_results.ipynb                    # To extract the results of models run on the matrix of proteins mutated